Build a CI/CD pipeline with GitOps on Terraform Cloud

 Team A

-This is a team to which members involved in the development of the system used in Project A (hereinafter referred to as "PRJ A") belong.
+This team includes members involved in developing the system used in Project A (hereafter referred to as "PRJ A").

-We will build it on the AWS account for PRJ A while using the Terraform module written by the SREs described below.
+They will build it in the AWS account for PRJ A using Terraform modules written by the SREs (described below).

 Team B

-This is a team that includes members involved in the development of systems used in Project B (hereinafter referred to as "PRJ B").
+This team includes members involved in developing the system used in Project B (hereafter referred to as "PRJ B").

-We will build it on PRJ B's AWS account while using the Terraform module written by the SREs described below.
+They will build it in PRJ B's AWS account using Terraform modules written by the SREs (described below).

 SREs

-This is a team to which SREs (Site Reliability Engineers) belong, and whose purpose is to assist other teams in their system development.
+This team, which includes SREs (Site Reliability Engineers), aims to assist other teams in developing their systems.

-Team A and Team B will write the Terraform modules that will be used in PRJ.
+Team A and Team B write the Terraform modules used in PRJ.

-It is also responsible for managing the settings of Terraform Cloud itself, such as WorkSpace, which will be described later.
+They are also responsible for managing the configuration of Terraform Cloud itself, such as WorkSpace, which will be described later.

 GitLab

-In Terraform Cloud, the service that manages this kind of source code is called VCS Provider.
+In Terraform Cloud, the service that manages this source code is called a VCS Provider.

-Of course, it also supports Enterprise Edition and Github. ( *4 )
+Of course, it also supports the Enterprise Edition and Github. ( *4 )

 Repository Module VPC

-This is a repository that manages Terraform modules written by SREs for building AWS VPCs.
+This is a repository that manages Terraform modules written by SREs to build AWS VPCs.

-In Terraform Cloud, the repository in VCS Provider is called VCS Repository.
+In Terraform Cloud, repositories within a VCS Provider are called VCS Repositories.

 Repository PRJ A

-This is a repository that manages the Terraform code written by Team A for PRJ A.
+This is a repository that manages the Terraform code written by Team A for PROJ A.

 The overview is the same as Repository Module VPC.